altillimity/L-Band-Decoders/README.md

 - Record a baseband
 - Demodulate with the FY Demodulator flowchart
 - Process the soft symbols with FengYun Decoder (use 3b mode for 3c, seems like the coding was changed)
-- Use that file in MetFy3x or run it through the CADU RSynchroderand to continue
-- Run the resulting CADU file through the FengYun VIRR Decoder
+- Run the resulting CADU file through the FengYun VIRR Decoder / You can also use MetFy3x instead

 # MetOp A/B/C